Alwin Bully: Writings and other cultural work

-While in Jamaica, Bully managed the production of UNESCO's six-volume History of the Caribbean.
+While in Jamaica, Bully managed the production of UNESCO's six-volume General History of the Caribbean.

 His own creative writing included full-length plays, radio serials, screenplays and short stories.
 From the 1970s, his influence as a playwright led to the growth of theatre in Dominica and the establishment, with his cousin Daniel Caudeiron, of the Little Theatre Movement, later renamed the People's Action Theatre, of which he was artistic director.
 He adapted G.C.H.
 Thomas's novel Ruler in Hiroona, as the stage play The Ruler, which in 1976 toured in Barbados and St. Vincent with the People's Action Theatre of Dominica.
 He composed more than 50 songs, used in the many plays he directed in a style that he referred to as calypso theatre, with his theatrical work earning him a long list of awards.

 In 2010, he played the lead role in the film A Hand Full of Dirt, which premiered that year at the Trinidad and Tobago Film Festival.

 Bully initiated and chaired the Nature Island Literary Festival and Book Fair, launched in 2008 and held annually until 2017.

 His last book, a collection entitled The Cocoa Dancer and Other Stories, was published by Papillote Press in 2021.

 In November 2022, Bully's 74th birthday was celebrated with a presentation by historian Lennox Honychurch entitled "The Sternest Passion: Alwin Bully & the Caribbean Cultural Renaissance".